×

 When we asked people about industries and career opportunities in Santiago, they reponded:

 "The job market is a bit tough here just now but if you teach English, you shouldn't have a problem finding work.
 Also, anyone in the technical (computer) or health fields should not have trouble finding work either.
-Although it is possible to find work before you come to Chile, most employers prefer that you are already here in Chile before they hire you," remarked one expat who made the move to Santiago.
+Although it is possible to find work before you come to Chile, most employers prefer that you are already here in Chile before they hire you," said one expat who made the move to Santiago.

 What is life like in Santiago?